rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 # The Next steps

  - ⌚️ Access to the Accelerometer would be lovely
- - ⌚️ Handling the watch turning itself off when twisting
+ - ⌚️ Handling the watch reachability when the screen turns off
  - ⌚️ Putting together an actual UI with element selection/switching
  - 🚀 DeckRocket  (https://github.com/jpsim/DeckRocket)